| Vortigern Studies has the

 - Why was he called Verteneu (the Thin)?

 We do not know for sure.
-Welsh epithets
+Welsh epithets (nicknames)

-(nicknames) were not always connected with names
+were not always connected with names when the

-say something about the person involved, we might
+something about the person involved, we might

 conclude that Vortigern was seen as an old man,